×

 Share the article

-How common is this?
+How Common is Hydrosalpinx?

 What Causes Hydrosalpinx?

-What are the symptoms of Hydrosalpinx?
+What are the Symptoms of Hydrosalpinx?

-Usually females with Hydrosalpinx go asymptomatic for a longer period till they start the process of fertility treatment or conception.
+Usually, females with Hydrosalpinx go asymptomatic for a longer period till they start the process of fertility treatment or conception.
 Difficulty in fertilization or infertility is the first sign of Hydrosalpinx.
 Few Many females may sometimes present with pelvic pain and unusual vaginal discharge.

-These symptoms occur after a period
+The following symptoms will occur after a period.

 1. Pain during ovulation and menstruation